SpenceKonde/megaTinyCore/megaavr/extras/PowerSave.md

 ### RTC and Synchronization
 The RTC is in it's own "clock domain" and the microcontroller has to "synchronize" configuration changes between the registers controlling the RTC, and the RTC itself.
 The RTC itself is also - compared to the CPU - SLOW (32.768 kHz vs 20 MHz).
 While this is not the only peripheral with such synchronization concerns, they are *very* prominent here due to that speed difference.
 Always check RTC.STATUS before writing to RTC/PIT registers.
 If you test a sketch that uses these and it doesn't work, one of your first thoughts should be "Is the RTC configured correctly?
 Do I KNOW that it is?
 Maybe I'd better make sure by reading the values out of the registers after I think I've set them..." - Generally the consequence of failing to wait for synchronization is that writes to the register in question will be ignored; when the setting in question is what makes the chip wake up after you put it to sleep, and it goes to sleep upon start-up, there may not be much functionality left.

-# Sleep and Serial ports
+## Sleep and Serial ports
 If there are any serial ports which you print output to, before going to sleep, be sure to let them finish printing everything in their transmit buffer by calling `Serial.flush()`.

-# Future Development
+## Future Development
 There are plans for a library to provide improved wrappers around sleep modes, particularly regarding timekeeping.
 This will also provide a means to handle serial ports automatically - including waking the part upon seeing an incoming character on the serial port.
 The latter is more complicated than the datasheet implies due to a widespread silicon bug with SFD (Start-of-Frame Detection).

-# Notes
+## Notes
 1. "Pin change with restrictions?
 Like always, sure.
 RTC?
 But of course, that's what it's here for.
 TWI address match?
-Whaaat?"
+Wait, we can wake from deepest sleep modes on that?"
 If your first thought is "one of these things looks out of place here" - that was mine too.
 One presumes that this can be implemented asynchronously at a low cost (it is, effectively, just a shift register and 7-bit binary comparator...).
 I don't know how difficult of an engineering task it was, or what compromises were made for it, but if you imagine building an I2C device with one of these as it's core, this is functionality has a very high payback.